 DISCUSSION

 Pre-post intervention analysis of BMIT.
 Following BMIT, veterinarians significantly increased verbal behaviours consistent with MI (Reflection, Reflections per Question) and significantly decreased their use of verbal behaviours inconsistent with MI (MI-inadherent: Persuade and Confront), suggesting a more empathic and evocative communication style within post BMIT consultations.
-A significant post-BMIT increase in veterinarians’ Technical summary measure suggested veterinarians focused more on evoking farmers’ own arguments in favour of change, whilst a significant post-BMIT increase in veterinarians’ Relational summary measure suggested veterinarians were better able to foster collaboration and power-sharing and made more explicit verbal efforts to grasp client perspective, experience and emotion (34).
-In combination with the proportion of veterinarians achieving ‘fair’ competence in Technical and Relational summary measures (34) increasing from 7% pre-BMIT to 57% post-BMIT, and ‘fair’ competence in all MITI summary measures (34) increasing from 0% pre-BMIT to 21% post-BMIT, these data suggest that veterinarians made important changes towards adopting a more MI-consistent consultation approach post-BMIT.
+A significant post-BMIT increase in veterinarians’ Technical summary measure suggested veterinarians focused more on evoking farmers’ own arguments in favour of change, whilst a significant post-BMIT increase in veterinarians’ Relational summary measure suggested veterinarians were better able to foster collaboration and power-sharing and made more explicit verbal efforts to grasp client perspective, experience and emotion [34].
+In combination with the proportion of veterinarians achieving ‘fair’ competence in Technical and Relational summary measures [34] increasing from 7% pre-BMIT to 57% post-BMIT, and ‘fair’ competence in all MITI summary measures [34] increasing from 0% pre-BMIT to 21% post-BMIT, these data suggest that veterinarians made important changes towards adopting a more MI-consistent consultation approach post-BMIT.
 It is important to note that no significant shift in MI-adherent (Seek Collaboration, Emphasise Autonomy, Affirm) veterinarian verbal behaviour was witnessed post-BMIT; these behaviours are regarded as particularly critical to the MI methodology.
-MI is not ‘easy to learn’ (Miller and Rollnick, 2010) and brief training alone may simply not be sufficient for a shift in these more complex verbal behaviours to occur.
+MI is not ‘easy to learn’ [29] and brief training alone may simply not be sufficient for a shift in these more complex verbal behaviours to occur.

-In the only other published study on training veterinarians in MI (26), Swedish cattle veterinarians (n=38) received 6 full days of training stretched over 7 months to enable coaching, feedback and self-directed learning.
-Of these veterinarians, 6% reached overall ‘fair competency’ in summary measures after training according to the classification specified by Moyers et al. (34) and significant improvements in all MITI variables other than Seeking Collaboration, Simple Reflections and Confront were witnessed.
+In the only other published study on training veterinarians in MI [26], Swedish cattle veterinarians (n=38) received 6 full days of training stretched over 7 months to enable coaching, feedback and self-directed learning.
+Of these veterinarians, 6% reached overall ‘fair competency’ in summary measures after training according to the classification specified by Moyers et al. [34] and significant improvements in all MITI variables other than Seeking Collaboration, Simple Reflections and Confront were witnessed.
 Given the great contrast in training contact time and support, outcomes via BMIT were surprising.
-We hypothesise that the significant improvement observed in our intervention may have been influenced by the fact that: (i) participants submitting audio recordings (n=14) were likely a self-selecting sample of veterinarians who were most interested in and committed to enhancing their communication skills in the pursuit of change from the total pilot population who attended BMIT (n=60); (ii) where baseline veterinary communication was indicative of a directive paradigm (S5 Table) - a stark contrast to the guiding and evocative style of MI – even brief training may have offered ample novel insight for a measurable shift in communication approach; and (iii) the ethos of MI practice may have strongly resonated with this UK training cohort given its match with the idealised relational values embedded in the UK VHHM paradigm (3), supporting comparatively rapid skills adoption in many of the veterinary participants.
+We hypothesise that the significant improvement observed in our intervention may have been influenced by the fact that: (i) participants submitting audio recordings (n=14) were likely a self-selecting sample of veterinarians who were most interested in and committed to enhancing their communication skills in the pursuit of change from the total pilot population who attended BMIT (n=60); (ii) where baseline veterinary communication was indicative of a directive paradigm [S5 Table] - a stark contrast to the guiding and evocative style of MI – even brief training may have offered ample novel insight for a measurable shift in communication approach; and (iii) the ethos of MI practice may have strongly resonated with this UK training cohort given its match with the idealised relational values embedded in the UK VHHM paradigm (3), supporting comparatively rapid skills adoption in many of the veterinary participants.